shengyp/OCR_Tech/README.md

-# OCR Technology-Centric Resources
+# OCR-Centric Resources

-Here, we are concentrating on a series of research papers relatedd to OCR.
+Here, we are concentrating on a series of research papers related to OCR-centric technologies.

 Table of Contents